 But after three years, I wanted to do something new.
 That summer I had been in Berlin and painted one of a »Wallphabets« with my colleague Otto Baum.
 Back in Hamburg, I also started to look for a wall, but then I realized that I had another large empty space: my shop window.
 That’s how the shop window alphabets came into being.

 Every few months I redesign the shop window.
-So since the first Window Alphabet in October 2018, I have painted nine window alphabets.
+So since the first Window Alphabet in October 2018, I have painted twelve window alphabets.

 Making of Window Alphabets